prmr/SoftwareDesign/modules/Module-02.md

 [UML Class Diagrams](http://www.ibm.com/developerworks/rational/library/content/RationalEdge/sep04/bell/index.html) represent a *static*, or *compile-time* view of a software system.
 They are useful to represent how *classes* are defined and related, but are a very poor vehicule for showing any kind of *run-time* property of the code.
 UML class diagrams are the type of UML diagrams that is the closest to the code.
 However, it's important to remember that the point of UML diagrams is not to be an exact translation of the code.
 As models, they are useful to capture the essence of one or more design decision(s) without having to include all the details.

-A good reference and tutorial for class diagrams [UML Class Diagrams](http://www.ibm.com/developerworks/rational/library/content/RationalEdge/sep04/bell/index.html) can be found on-line.
+A good reference and tutorial for [UML Class Diagrams](http://www.ibm.com/developerworks/rational/library/content/RationalEdge/sep04/bell/index.html) can be found on-line.
 Here is a cheat sheet of the notation I will use most commonly in the course.
 In the figure, all quotes are taken from [Unified Modeling Language Reference Manual, 2nd ed.](http://proquest.safaribooksonline.com/0321245628?tocview=true)

 ![UML Class Diagram Cheat Sheet](figures/m02-classDiagramNotation.png)